Computing Brascamp-Lieb Constants through the lens of Thompson Geometry: Proofs of the results

 Furthermore,

-\end{lem} The connection to our parameters $\delta,\Delta$ follows from a crucial property, which is implicitly established in the proof of~\citep[Proposition~5.2]{tao-paper}: \begin{cor} The optimizer $X^*$ for Problem~\ref{eq:F} is bounded from above and below, with both bounds depending on the input datum $\big( \Ac, w \big)$ only. \end{cor} In short, the argument is as follows: We again consider Gaussian inputs $(Z_j)_{j \in [m]}$ and set $\sum_j w_j \big( A_j^* Z_j A_j \big) =: X$.\footnote{Note that here, again, we perform a variable change as in Theorem~\ref{thm:maximizer} to be consistent with our geodesically convex formulation (problem~\ref{eq:F}).} By Lemma~\ref{prop:5.1}, this transformation is self-adjoint, since the matrices $\big( A_j \big)_{j \in [m]}$ are non-degenerate and $w_j >0$.
+\end{lem} The connection to our parameters $\delta,\Delta$ follows from a crucial property, which is implicitly established in the proof of~\citep[Proposition~5.2]{tao-paper}: \begin{cor} Let $\big( \Ac, \vw \big)$ denote a simple input datum.
+Then the optimizer $X^*$ for problem~\eqref{eq:F} is bounded from above and below, with both bounds depending on the input datum only. \end{cor} In short, the argument is as follows: We again consider Gaussian inputs $(Z_j)_{j \in [m]}$ and set $\sum_{j \in [m]} w_j \big( A_j^* Z_j A_j \big) =: X$.\footnote{Note that here, again, we perform a variable change as in Theorem~\ref{thm:maximizer} to be consistent with our geodesically convex formulation (problem~\eqref{eq:F}).} By Lemma~\ref{prop:5.1}, this transformation is self-adjoint, since the matrices $\big( A_j \big)_{j \in [m]}$ are non-degenerate and $w_j >0$.
 Therefore, we can diagonalize $X= P^{-1} {\rm diag}\big(\lambda_1, \dots, \lambda_d \big) P$, where $\lambda_d >0$.
 As a consequence, there must exists a $\delta>0$, such that $\lambda_d \geq \delta$.

-Furthermore, from Eq.~\ref{eq:36}, we see that $\lbrace A_j e_i \rbrace_{i \in I_j}$ forms a basis of $H_j$ with a lower bound on degeneracy.
+Furthermore, from Eq.~\eqref{eq:36}, we see that $\lbrace A_j e_i \rbrace_{i \in I_j}$ forms a basis of $H_j$ with a lower bound on degeneracy.
 Therefore

 for some $C>0$, which depends only on the input datum.
 This further implies